Shooting script: Preserving scene and page numbers

 Every scene thus retains its own unique number throughout the course of the production.
 When a scene is omitted, its number is preserved in the script along with the phrase (OMITTED).
 This effectively retires the number so that it cannot be reused by a new scene inserted later at the same location.
 A scene can also be unomitted, effectively bringing the retired scene out of retirement.

 Page numbers in a shooting script are handled in a similar way.
 When revision pages are distributed, the page numbers must flow sequentially into the pre-existing page numbers.
 For example, if page 10 is revised such that it now occupies a page and a half, the revisions will be distributed on two pages numbered 10 and 10A.
 These two pages will replace page 10 in the outstanding drafts.
-Conversely, if pages 15 and 16 are shortened such that they now can occupy a single page, the revisions will be distributed on a single page numbered 15-16, or blank space is retained on each page to maintain the original page numbering, ie 14 as is, 15 half blank, 16 half blank, 17 as is.
+Conversely, if pages 15 and 16 are shortened such that they now can occupy a single page, the revisions will be distributed on a single page numbered 15–16, or blank space is retained on each page to maintain the original page numbering, i.e. 14 as is, 15 half blank, 16 half blank, 17 as is.